pgRouting/GSoC-pgRouting/doc/planar/pgr_makeMaximalPlanar.rst

 Description
 -------------------------------------------------------------------------------

-``pgr_makeMaximalPlanar`` identifies the missing edges that need to be added to an existing planar graph to make it maximal planar.
+``pgr_makeMaximalPlanar`` identifies the missing edges that need to be added to the connected components of a planar graph to make each eligible component maximal planar.

 A planar graph is considered **maximal planar** (or fully triangulated) if no additional edges can be added to it without violating its planarity.
 In a maximal planar graph,